vinckr/site/content/blog/books.md

 ## Reviews

-I review and rate some of the books I read.
-Don't take it too seriously - it's highly subjective and more intended as a list of personal recommendations than as serious critique.
+I review and rate some books I read.
+Don't take it serious - it's highly subjective and more intended as a list of personal recommendations than as serious critique.

 - [Anything Terry Pratchet wrote](https://www.goodreads.com/author/show/1654.Terry_Pratchett) 5/5
 - [Cyberpunk: Stories of Hardware, Software, Wetware, Evolution, and Revolution](https://www.goodreads.com/book/show/18922214-cyberpunk) 4/5